eclipse-sumo/sumo/docs/web/docs/Simulation/Meso.md

 ```
 All attributes are optional and default to the value of the option with the corresponding option name. (i.e. tauff ~ **meso-tauff**, tlsPenalty ~ **meso-tls-penalty**, ...).

+## Multimodal simulation

+By default, meso is meant to be used for road vehicles (i.e. cars and trucks).
+To make use of bicycles and edges that do not permit paasenger cars, option **--meso-lane-queue** must be set.
+This will turn every lane into a distinct queue instead of treating parallel lanes as a single queue.

 ## Outputs

 Many of the output options of SUMO are supported but the resulting files